 The ANC lost its one-party rule, ushering in a new era of coalition politics, ahead of the next general election due in 2019.
 The urban centers had traditionally been held by the ANC.
 It now looked as though no party will win a majority in those areas.
 The electoral landscape was increasingly divided [as in the United States}, between rural areas dominated by the AND and major urban aress governed by the DP.
 South Africa could face three years of political stalemate, with pro- and anti-Zuma camps wrestling for power.
 In 26 cities, including Johannesburg and Pretoria, the black-dominated ANC, the white-dominated Democratic Alliance, or DA, and the far-left Economic Freedom Fighters, or EFF, failed to win a majority.
 That meant the parties, which in the past had battered and bruised each other's images, had to find a way to cooperate.

 Zuma can’t run again in 2019.
-He will have served his two-term limit.
-Party rules will not allow him to remain as ANC head either.
-A frontrunner to succeed him is his former wife and ex-African Union Commission chair, Nkosazana Dlamini-Zuma.
+He had served his two-term limit.
+Party rules do not allow him to remain as ANC head either.
+A frontrunner to succeed him was his former wife and ex-African Union Commission chair, Nkosazana Dlamini-Zuma.
 She stepped down from the AU post in January 2017.
 Dlamini-Zuma has strong support in the party’s largest province of Kwazulu Natal.
-However, the opposite camp, largely dominated by the ANC’s alliance partners, wants current Deputy President Cyril Ramaphosa to take the reins.
+However, the opposite camp, largely dominated by the ANC’s alliance partners, wanted Deputy President Cyril Ramaphosa to take the reins.